soojin-p/Mobile-Robotics/README.md

 rosrun rqt_robot_steering rqt_robot_steering
 ```
 - [Robot Moving Vieo](https://github.com/soojin-p/UNLV_CpE476/issues/1#issue-2027515478)
-### Additional Tasks
+## Assignment 4: Robot Test
-- **Setup the STM32CubeIDE on your PC (Linux/Windows/Mac) and validate the working of the ROS-Controller for the motors, encoders, IMU, etc. A demo was shown in the class.**
+- **Setup the STM32CubeIDE on your PC (Linux/Windows/Mac) and validate the working of the ROS-Controller for the motors, encoders, IMU, etc.**
-- **Calibrate the robot by completing the "09.
-Robot control course."**
+- **Calibrate the robot by completing the Robot control course.**
-- **Test your Lidar and Mapping by completing the "11.
-Lidar course - Lidar basic-SLAM."**
+- **Test your Lidar and Mapping by completing the Lidar course - Lidar basic-SLAM.**

 #### Videos and Images